KSP-KOS/KOS/doc/source/structures/waypoint.rst

     :type: :struct:`Scalar`
     :access: Get only

     Altitude of waypoint **above "sea" level**.
 Warning, this a point somewhere in the midst of the contract altitude range, not the edge of the altitude range.
-It corresponds towhere the marker tip hovers on the map, which is not actually at the very edge of the contract condition's range.
-It represents a typical midling location inside the contract's altitude range.
+It corresponds to where the marker tip hovers on the map, which is not actually at the very edge of the contract condition's range.
+It represents a typical middling location inside the contract's altitude range.

 .. attribute:: Waypoint:AGL